Our Work In Mali

 years old and 10 to 16 years old and we provided them two (2) sessions per week.

-Seeing the increasing needs, we decided to help more and provide quality education to children living in
+Seeing the increase need for education, we decided to help more and provide quality education to children living in

 villages around Sikasso, including Zandjougoula, kozansso-dioula, and Zanadougou.

 During the courses, those who follow and correctly answer the questions receive cookies and candy.
 At the

 end of the course, all those who are present receive cookies and candy to encourage their greater participation.